Jesus said that in order to bear fruit we must abide in Him.

 Let this be our motivation when we are tired or are finding it hard to abide in Christ: our joy is right there waiting for us!

-Be sure to grab our Grace Goals packet to help you practice your habit of abiding in Christ.
+Be sure to grab our Spiritual Formation Assessment packet to help you practice your habit of abiding in Christ.